Facebook Hired a Full-Time Pollster To Monitor Zuckerberg's Approval Ratings - Slashdot

 All those Hawaiian people he kicked off their own island probably care.

 Talk about fake news.
 He never kicked anyone off.
 His property surrounded a bunch of other properties.
 Mark owed these people access rights across his property.
 With one exception, no one had been using these properties or paying taxes on them.
 It appears that most of the owners never even knew they owned the properties.
 Mark didn't force anyone to sell.
 He offered people money for something they didn't know they even owned.
-We are talking about plots of land that haven't been used in 2 or 3 generat
+We are talking about plots of land that haven't been used in 2 or 3 generations.
+I'd be grateful if someone gave me $200 for 1/25 of a plot of land that my grand parents abandoned, before I was born, in a place I'll never visit.
+The worst he did was force the tax office and land registry office to clean up their act.

 Re: (Score:2)